espruino/EspruinoDocs/boards/EspruinoESP8266.md

 The following features are only partially or not supported by Espruino on the ESP8266:

 - No hardware [[I2C]], however, the software I2C works OK.
-- No hardware [[SPI]], however, the software SPI works OK and it's not clear that there is any real benefit to the hardware SPI.
 - [[PWM]] is in the works.
 - No [[DAC]]: the esp8266 does not have a DAC.